 How do epidural steroid injections treat chronic pain?

-Texas Interventional Pain Management offers customized solutions targeting your pain.
+Tarpon Interventional Pain & Spine Care offers customized solutions targeting your pain.
 In many cases, as with neck and back pain, epidural steroid injections are a good solution.
 Dr. Frazier, Jr. places the injection directly in the epidural space close to your nerve roots and discs, so it targets the pain where it starts.

 Epidural steroid injections include a steroid to fight inflammation and an anesthetic to stop pain signaling.
 There are three main types of epidural steroid injections: cervical injections (neck and upper back area), thoracic injections (middle of back), and lumbar (lower back area).